maheshkotha/next-webpack-typescript/typescript-huxn/Readme.md

 # Getters and Setters
 Getters and Setters are used to access and modify class properties.
 Getter and setter allow you to define a property in a class that looks like a simple variable from the outside but internally has additional logic for getting and setting the value.

+# Interface
+- Interface is a way to define a contract for the shape of an object.
+- It specifies the properties and  their types that an object must have.
+- Interfaces are a powerful tool for enforcing a certain structure in your code.

+ - When interfaces are commonly used to define the sturcture of objects, they are not limited to just objects.
+Interface in Typescript can also be used to describe the shape of function and class.